MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-assemble-items.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 04/01/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 249565d7a351cc2064c5bc0daa16d96f30ce24b8
+ms.openlocfilehash: 5fee9631f984c8d9a54c42c63359af2386ea17c0
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3782259"
+ms.locfileid: "3924519"
 ---
 # <a name="assemble-items"></a>Assemble Items
-If the **Replenishment System** field on the item card contains **Assembly**, then the default method of supplying the item is to assemble it from defined components and potentially by a defined resource.
+If the **Replenishment System** field on the item card contains **Assembly** , then the default method of supplying the item is to assemble it from defined components and potentially by a defined resource.

 The components and resources that go into this kind of an assembly item must be defined in an assembly BOM.
 For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).